Petrus Norbertus van Reysschoot: Education and career

-In 1770 he was appointed to the post of 'first professor' of the Royal Academy of Fine Arts of Ghent.
+In 1770, he was appointed to the post of "first professor" of the Royal Academy of Fine Arts of Ghent.
 He taught dissection, architecture and perspective.
-In this role he made a translation into Dutch of the architecture manual of the French architect Jean-François Blondel.
+In this role, he made a translation into Dutch of the architecture manual of the French architect Jean-François Blondel.
 It was published in 1792 by P. F. de Goes under the title Grondregelen der bouw-kunde, aengewezen in haere bezonderste deelen, zoo aengaende hunne proportien, vercierselen, als hun gebruyk.

-He obtained in 1773 the commission to illustrate the annual registers of the aldermen of Ghent, a job his recently deceased father had undertaken before.
-In 1774 he obtained the commission to paint grisailles for the Saint Bavo Cathedral of Ghent.
+He obtained, in 1773, the commission to illustrate the annual registers of the aldermen of Ghent, a job his recently deceased father had undertaken before.
+In 1774, he obtained the commission to paint grisailles for Saint Bavo's Cathedral in Ghent.

-For the Joyous Entry of Joseph II, Holy Roman Emperor into Ghent of 1781, the city built a temporary podium on the Vrijdagmarkt in Ghent.
+For the 1781 Joyous Entry of Joseph II, Holy Roman Emperor into Ghent, the city built a temporary podium on the Vrijdagmarkt, a city square in the center of Ghent.
 Van Reysschoot was invited to provide the final decorations for the podium.
 He made a large painting that depicted the 'Loan Tribute of the States', of which two preliminary studies and three designs have survived.